LMS Implementation in Dubai: 5 Costly Mistakes to Avoid

 Should we migrate all existing content or start fresh?

 Audit first.
 Typically, 30-40% of existing content is outdated, rarely used, or better replaced than migrated.
 Migrate your top 60% most-used, still-relevant content.
-Rebuild the rest using modern authoring tools (like Calibr Craft's AI-powered platform) — you'll create better content faster than struggling with legacy formats.
+Rebuild the rest using modern authoring tools — you'll create better content faster than struggling with legacy formats.
 This hybrid approach cuts migration time in half while improving content quality.

 How do we prove ROI from our LMS to executives who only see the license cost?